keyurmehta492/Market_Place_Application/ReadMe.txt

 Customer functionalities:
 1. Browse Product: Customer user can view all the available product with its details.
 Customer can only see products whose quantity greater than 0.
 2. Add product to shopping cart: Customer user can add product to the shopping cart.
-If the requested quantity is less than or equal to available quantity than can add product to shopping cart.
-Or else user will be prompted with message.
+If the requested quantity is less than or equal to available quantity than can add product to shopping cart or else user will be prompted with message.
-				If customer tries to enter same product twice then it will added only once, with the latest ordered quantity.
+				If customer tries to enter same product twice (when it is not purchased) then it will get added only once, with the latest ordered quantity.
 Customer can add multiple products in his cart.
 3. View shopping cart and Purchase the product: User can view his entire shopping cart.
 If shopping cart contains any product, then customer will get option to purchase.
 				Once customer gives confirmation to purchase, each product in the cart will check again for quantity.
 Product with valid product will be purchased. and if quantity ordered is more than available, product will remain in the cart and order detail will give details about it.
 Customer can then change the quantity from option 2.